deepdivesecurity/home-lab/README.md

 - Untrusted Zone: Contains devices with the lowest level of trust, primarily guest devices and IoT devices which may contain many vulnerabilities and no security controls.

 #### VLANs & Segmentation
-In my home network, I've opted for 5 virtual local area networks (VLANs) to support segmentation of devices [(M1030)](https://attack.mitre.org/mitigations/M1030/) as follows:
+In my home network, I've opted for 5 virtual local area networks (VLANs) to support segmentation of devices [(M1030)](https://attack.mitre.org/mitigations/M1030/) as follows: <br />
 Table 1. <br />
 *VLANs*
 | VLAN  | Network Zone | Devices | Configurations |